kojix2/ruby-htslib/README.md

 If you are not sure about the naming of a method, follow the Rust-htslib API.
 This is a very weak rule. if a more appropriate name is found later in Ruby, it will replace it.

-#### FFI Extensions
+#### Support for bitfields of structures

-Since Ruby-FFI does not support structure bit fields, the following extensions are used
+Since Ruby-FFI does not support structure bit fields, the following extensions are used.

 - [ffi-bitfield](https://github.com/kojix2/ffi-bitfield) - Extension of Ruby-FFI to support bitfields.